AnticOwl/anticowl.github.io/_posts/2024-07-18-Titanfall2-VP-Guide.md

 * ReShade with Shaders Toggler for HUD or [The Janitor HUD Toggle](http://www.moddb.com/games/titanfall-2/downloads/toggle-hud5)

 ## Pre-Requisite
-* EA App Overlay must be disable as otherwise you won't be able to use the one from the camera tool.
+* EA App Overlay must be disabled as otherwise you won't be able to use the one from the camera tool.

 ## Resolution and Super Sampling
 ### Resolution